menacit/practical_cryptography_course/08-sym_sec.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Scott Skippy (CC BY-SA 2.0)" -->
-## We want our encryption to be...
+## We want our algorithms to be...
-- Fast to use, slow to break
+- Fast/cheap to use, slow/expensive to break
 - Safe against "known-plaintext" attacks
 - Immune to frequency analysis
+- Publicly auditable

 ![bg right:30%](images/08-dice.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Brendan J (CC BY 2.0)" -->
 ## Keys are key
 Symmetric ciphers depend on a key for encryption and decryption.

 Fixed size(s) in bits,
 defined per algorithm.